KawaiiBone/LethalCompanyRemnants/README.md

 Please do note that only the host’s Json file influences the scrap found on the different Moons.

 ## Known issues:
-- There is currently an issue with displaying the correct value of certain items, although the items should still have the correct value when you sell them to the company.
 - The battery patch has been temporarily disabled because there was an issue with getting it to apply to all items with a battery.

 ## Installing